 Volunteers assist in educating the public and raising awareness about Alzheimer's disease and other dementias through our Aging and Dementia Simulation.

 Volunteers help with day-to-day workings of the office, such as photocopying, filing, letter campaigns, answering phones and data entry.

 Volunteers assist with all of our Early Stage Programs and are particularly vital for helping during our monthly R.E.B.E.L. group meetings.

 Tele-Care volunteers make calls at regular intervals to Tele-Care clients to offer them support and an opportunity to be connected with information and education being offered at their local Alzheimer Society and/or in their community.
 The purpose behind connecting people with resources is to assist them with coping more effectively in living well with dementia as well as reducing isolation and increasing independence.

 Our Board of Directors is a diverse group of professionals dedicated to ensuring the delivery of our mission.
 They are entrusted with overseeing the operation of the organization and are accountable to the general public.
 We are always seeking nominees for the Board whose maturity, expertise and wisdom will contribute significantly to the effective governance of the Alzheimer Society of Niagara Region and who are willing and able to volunteer their expertise, time, energy and resources.
 If you are interested in joining our Board, or know someone who is, please complete our Board Nomination Form.

-To find out more about any of these opportunities, please contact Dawn Tuckwell, Volunteer Coordinator.
+To find out more about any of these opportunities, please contact Christine Hurtubise, Coordinator of Volunteer Programs.

 Volunteer Application Form